Asian Hockey Federation CEO Tayyab Ikram elected as new FIH president | Law-Order

 - Switzerland

-Asian Hockey Federation (AHF) CEO Mohammad Tayyab Ikram of Pakistan was on Saturday elected as the new president of the International Hockey Federation (FIH), succeeding India's Narinder Batra as its full-time chief.
+Asian Hockey Federation (AHF) CEO Mohammad Tayyab Ikram of Macau was on Saturday elected as the new president of the International Hockey Federation (FIH), succeeding India's Narinder Batra as its full-time chief.

 Seif Ahmed was the acting president of the FIH following Batra's resignation from the top post after the Delhi High Court asked him to stop functioning as the Indian Olympic Association (IOA) chief.
 Batra, who became the FIH president in 2016, resigned from the post in July.
 He also gave up his International Olympic Committee (IOC) membership which was directly linked with his IOA position.